rust-lang/book/src/ch08-01-vectors.md

 store.
 This is an important point.
 Vectors are homogenous: they may store many values, but those values must all be the same type.
-Vectors are generic over the type stored inside them (we'll talk about Generics more throroughly in Chapter XX), and the angle brackets here tell Rust that this vector will hold elements of the `i32` type.
+Vectors are generic over the type stored inside them (we'll talk about Generics more throroughly in Chapter 10), and the angle brackets here tell Rust that this vector will hold elements of the `i32` type.

 That said, in real code, we very rarely need to do this type annotation since